Catch Me When I’m Falling, Book #3 of the Charlie Mack Motown Mystery Series

 “Head’s writing is special and has a style that keeps you reading and characters that are too real and too big for the printed page.” —AMOS LASSEN, Amos Lassen Reviews

 “Cheryl Head delivers Motor City details that ring true, and characters that swagger off the page.” —ELIZABETH SIMS, author of the Lambda and Goldie Award-winning Lillian Byrd Mysteries

-“From her old school titles to the ripped from today’s headlines, Cheryl Head blends the old and the new into this outstanding Charlie Mack Motown Mystery Series.” —Penny Mickelbury, award-winning author and playwright
+“From her old-school titles to the ripped from today’s headlines, Cheryl Head blends the old and the new into this outstanding Charlie Mack Motown Mystery Series.” —PENNY MICKELBURY, award-winning author

 Cheryl A. Head is the Lammy-nominated author of the Charlie Mack Motown Mystery series.
 Originally from Detroit, Cheryl now lives on Capitol Hill in Washington, DC, where she navigated a successful career as a writer, television producer, filmmaker, broadcast executive, and media funder.
 Her debut novel, Long Way Home: A World War II Novel, was a 2015 Next Generation Indie Book Award finalist in both the African American Literature and Historical Fiction categories; and Bury Me When I’m Dead (Book #1 of the Charlie Mack Motown Mystery Series) was a Lambda Literary Award finalist.
 When not writing fiction, you will find her serving as the Golden Crown Literary Society Director of Inclusion, and consulting on a wide range of diversity issues.